bobanetwork/light-bridge/README.md

 This service monitors the on-chain events and release funds when a new deposit is found.

 ## Run hardhat scripts
-Example: `npx hardhat run ./deploy/transfer-ownership.ts --network boba_goerli`
+Example: `npx hardhat run ./deploy/transfer-ownership.ts --network boba_sepolia`

 ## Configuration